Search engine is loading. Please wait…

 Speed limits

 Speed limits are signposted and should always be followed.
-As a general guide, urban limits are commonly around 60 km/h, main roads outside built-up areas around 90 km/h, and motorways around 110 km/h.
-Some toll or modern expressway sections may use different limits, so watch local signage carefully.
+As a general guide, urban limits are often around 60 km/h, roads outside built-up areas around 90 km/h, and motorways around 110 km/h.
+Modern road sections may have different limits, so rely on local signs rather than assumptions.

 Traffic rules